 - Cook on 370 for 10 minutes

 - Open the basket and turn large tofu pieces over.

 - Bake for 10 more minutes

-Regardless of how you choose to cook your tofu, I then cut it into cubes, so I can add it to my garlic noodles.
+Regardless of how you choose to cook your tofu, I then cut it into cubes to add to my garlic noodles.

 Don't forget to add a generous amount of Thai basil and some sesame seeds for an added touch of color.

-If you meal prep and plan ahead, garlic noodles can be made ahead of time and reheated for a quick and easy lunch.
+If you meal prep and plan, garlic noodles can be made ahead of time and reheated for a quick and easy lunch.
 So, if it's a quick weeknight meal you are looking for or making lunches for the week, garlic noodles are it!